Corporate Structuring · Tax · 2026

 Cyprus has concluded double tax treaties with more than 65 jurisdictions, covering virtually every major commercial territory relevant to international groups operating through a Cyprus intermediate holding company.
 The network spans the EU member states, the key emerging market corridors (India, China, South Africa, Russia), and a growing number of Gulf Cooperation Council jurisdictions following the new UAE treaty.

-What the treaties do is reduce withholding tax at source, in the paying subsidiary's jurisdiction, before income flows up to Cyprus.
-Pair that with the participation exemption and the result is a structure higher-tax EU jurisdictions struggle to match: income arrives from source having paid reduced WHT under the treaty, then lands in Cyprus entirely free of corporate income tax.
+The treaties reduce withholding tax at source, in the paying subsidiary's jurisdiction, before income flows up to Cyprus.
+Pair that with the participation exemption and the result is a structure that higher-tax EU jurisdictions struggle to match: income arrives having paid reduced WHT under the treaty, then lands in Cyprus free of corporate income tax.

 The table below shows what the treaty position means for dividend flows from key markets into a Cyprus HoldCo.
 The standard rate is what applies without a treaty; the Cyprus rate is what the HoldCo pays where it qualifies as beneficial owner.